danilop/LambdAuth/README.md

 - your AWS account (12-digit number)
 - the AWS region (e.g. "eu-west-1")
 - the S3 bucket to use for the sample HTML pages
-- the Cache-Control: max-age value, in seconds, to use on S3 (e.g. if distributed by CloudFront or another CDN)
+- the Cache-Control: max-age value, in seconds, to use on S3 (e.g. if distributed by [Amazon CloudFront](http://aws.amazon.com/cloudfront/) or another CDN)
 - the DynamoDB table to create/use
 - the Cognito identity pool name to create/use (the identity pool id is automatically overwritten if present in the config.json file)
-- the Developer Provider Name to use with Cognito
+- the Developer Provider Name to use with Amazon Cognito
 - the external name to be included in emails
-- the email source for emails (must be verified via SES)
+- the email source for emails (must be verified by Amazon SES)
-- the link to the verification page (usually http://bucket.s3.amazonaws.com/verify.html, but can be customized using a bucket name that is a DNS domain, CloudFront or another CDN)
+- the link to the verification page (usually http://bucket.s3.amazonaws.com/verify.html, but can be customized using a bucket name that is a DNS domain, Amazon CloudFront or another CDN)
-- the link to the password reset page (usually http://bucket.s3.amazonaws.com/reset.html, but can be customized using a bucket name that is a DNS domain, CloudFront or another CDN)
+- the link to the password reset page (usually http://bucket.s3.amazonaws.com/reset.html, but can be customized using a bucket name that is a DNS domain, Amazon CloudFront or another CDN)

 ```
 {